Packing Steiner Trees: Packing Steiner Trees

 Next we will introduce some hypergraphs so as to take advantage of the matroidal properties of spanning hypertrees.
-To do this, we define $H$ to be the hypergraph obtained from $G$ by replacing each vertex $v \in V(G) \setminus T$ with an edge of size 3 containing $N(v)$.
+To do this, we define $H$ to be the hypergraph on vertex set $T$ obtained from $G$ by replacing each vertex $v \in V(G) \setminus T$ with an edge of size 3 containing $N(v)$.
 Similarly, we let $H'$ denote the hypergraph obtained from $G'$ by replacing each $v \in V(G') \setminus T'$ with an edge of size 3 containing $N(v)$.
+Note that by this definition and equation (\ref{gpdeg}), every $v \in T'$ satisfies

 For simplicity of notation, let $E=E(H)$ and $E'=E(H')$.
 It follows from the connectivity properties of $G$ that the hypergraph $H$ will be $f(k)$-edge-connected, so $H'$ will not have too many small edge-cuts.

 \begin{lemma} If ${\mathcal P}'$ is a partition of $T'$ then

 and if $|{\mathcal P}'| = 2$ this may be improved by $k - \tfrac{1}{2} \lambda^{out}_{\mathcal P'} (D^*)$ to

 \end{lemma}